MohdSaquib114/inventory-mcp/AI-WORKLOG.md

 ## Overview

-While building the inventory MCP server, I used AI as a support tool for thinking, exploring ideas, and getting initial direction.
-I did not rely on it to generate the full solution.
-Instead, I used it to understand the problem better, generate starting code where helpful, and then refined everything myself.
+While building the inventory MCP server, I used multiple AI tools including ChatGPT, Cursor, Claude, and Codex.
+Each tool played a different role across planning, implementation, debugging, and testing.
+I did not rely on AI to generate the full solution.
+Instead, I used it to guide my understanding, generate starting points where useful, and then refined and validated everything myself.

 ---

-## Understanding the Problem

-At the beginning, I was treating oversell as just a stock issue.
-To clarify this, I asked questions like:

-* “Why does overselling happen even when reservations exist?”
-* “What exactly is the role of reservations in preventing oversell?”

-These questions helped me realize that the issue is not just about stock, but about the relationship between stock, orders, and reservations.
-This shifted my approach to thinking of it as a consistency problem.
+## AI Tools and Model Usage

+I primarily used ChatGPT for planning, reasoning, and understanding system design concepts.
+It was useful for exploring how inventory systems behave and for thinking through edge cases.

+Cursor was my main development environment where I used built in AI assistance for writing and testing code.
+It helped with quick iterations and small code suggestions while implementing MCP tools.

+I also used Claude occasionally for comparing explanations and getting alternative perspectives on system design questions.
+Codex was used in a limited way for code related suggestions when needed.

+I chose ChatGPT mainly for deeper reasoning and structured explanations, while Cursor was more helpful during implementation.
+Claude was useful when I wanted a second perspective to validate ideas.

 ---

+## Planning and Breaking Down the Work

+I used AI to break the problem into smaller steps instead of trying to build everything at once.
+I asked questions like:

+* “What tools would an AI agent need to reason about inventory issues?”
+* “How should I structure detection and resolution workflows?”

+This helped me divide the system into clear layers.
+I started with basic data access tools, then added detection logic, and finally built resolution tools.
+This step by step breakdown made the system easier to design and test.

+---

-## Understanding the Data Model
+## Understanding the Problem and Data Model

-Before writing logic, I focused on understanding the schema in depth.
+Initially, I thought oversell was just a stock issue.
 I asked:

+* “Why does overselling happen even when reservations exist?”
+* “What is the role of reservations in preventing oversell?”

+These questions helped me understand that the real issue is consistency between stock and reservations.

+To understand the schema, I asked:

 * “How do orders and reservations interact in real systems?”
 * “What happens to reservations when an order is cancelled or expired?”

-This helped me understand how stale reservations occur and why they are a major cause of inconsistencies.
-It also helped me interpret the meaning of different order states and how they affect inventory.
+This helped me identify stale reservations as a key failure case and guided how I designed detection and resolution logic.

 ---

-## Designing MCP Tools

-When structuring the system, I did not build everything at once.
-I broke it down into smaller steps and asked:

-* “What tools would an AI agent need to reason about inventory?”
-* “How should I break this problem into smaller capabilities?”

-This led me to design tools in layers:

-* First, tools to fetch stock and reservation data
+## Dividing Responsibilities Between AI and Myself

+I used AI mainly for:

+* Understanding concepts and system behavior
+* Generating initial templates or starting code
+* Suggesting possible approaches
-* Then, tools to detect issues
+* Helping debug issues and errors

+I handled:

+* Final system design decisions
-* Finally, tools to resolve them safely
+* Writing and refining MCP tools
+* Implementing business logic
+* Validating correctness and handling edge cases

+For example, I used AI to generate a starting structure for the MCP HTTP server and session handling, but I modified it to properly manage sessions and fit the MCP workflow.

 ---

-## Oversell Detection Logic

-To build detection logic, I focused on root causes instead of just outcomes.
-I explored questions like:
+## Important Prompts and Context

+Some of the key prompts that influenced my design were:

+* “Why does overselling happen even with reservations in distributed systems?”
-* “What are common failure cases in reservation systems?”
+* “What are common failure cases in reservation based inventory systems?”
-* “Can reservations exist without being released properly?”

-From this, I derived a key rule that active reservations should not exceed total stock.
-This became the core logic for detecting oversell conditions.
+* “How to design a system that detects and safely resolves inconsistencies?”
+* “How should MCP tools be structured for detection and resolution?”

+These prompts helped shape both the architecture and the reasoning behind the tools I built.

 ---

-## Resolution Strategy

-When moving to fixing issues, I wanted to avoid unsafe actions.
-I asked:

-* “What actions are safe to automate in an inventory system?”
-* “Should stock ever be modified directly?”

-These discussions helped me decide that only stale or invalid reservations should be released automatically, while other cases should be escalated.
-This kept the system realistic and safe.
+## AI Suggestions I Corrected or Rejected

+One important case was when AI suggested directly modifying stock values to fix oversell.
+I rejected this approach because it is not safe in real systems and does not address the root cause.

+Instead, I designed the system to only release stale or invalid reservations, which is a safer and more realistic approach.
+I also avoided solutions that ignored edge cases like cancelled orders still holding reservations.

 ---

-## Generating Starting Code

-AI was also used to generate initial templates and starting code for parts of the system.
+## Verifying AI Generated Work

+I verified all AI generated suggestions by:

+* Testing them against seeded data with known edge cases
+* Checking whether they follow real system constraints
+* Comparing outputs with expected behavior for oversell scenarios
+* Manually reviewing logic before integrating it

+I created test cases such as oversold SKUs and stale reservations to ensure the system behaves correctly.

+---

+## Debugging and Testing

+During development, I used AI to troubleshoot issues.
 For example:

-* Basic structure for the MCP HTTP server
+* Fixing MCP session handling errors like missing session IDs
-* Session handling logic
+* Understanding server setup and request handling
-* Initial file organization for tools

-I did not use this code as is.
-I modified and adapted it to fit the exact requirements of my system.

----

-## Debugging and Deployment

-During implementation, I used AI to resolve practical issues.
-I asked things like:

-* “Why am I getting missing session ID errors in MCP?”
-* “Why is my Git branch not pushing correctly?”
-* “What is the correct build and start setup for deployment?”

-This helped me fix issues faster and continue development smoothly.

----

-## Testing the System
+* Resolving Git and deployment related issues

-While testing, I generated realistic scenarios and used AI to think through them:
+I also used AI to think through test scenarios like:

-* “What does an oversell scenario look like in real data?”
+* “What does an oversell case look like in real data?”
 * “How can I simulate stale reservations?”

-This helped me create better seed data and test the system more thoroughly.
+This helped improve my test coverage.

 ---

-## Key Learning

-One important thing I noticed is that AI often gives general or ideal solutions.
-For example, it might suggest directly updating stock, which is not safe in real systems.
-Because of this, I always reviewed and adjusted suggestions based on actual constraints.
+## Remaining Risks and Unfinished Work

+There are still some limitations in the current system:

+* Sessions are stored in memory and are not persistent across restarts
+* The system does not handle distributed or concurrent updates fully
+* Escalation handling is basic and not integrated with external systems
+* Some edge cases may still exist in more complex real world scenarios

+These are areas that could be improved in a production level system.

 ---

 ## Summary

-AI helped me understand the problem better, structure the system, and get started faster with some parts of the code.
-It was especially useful for asking the right questions and exploring different approaches.
-However, all important decisions, logic, and final implementation were done by me to ensure the system works correctly and follows real world constraints.
+AI played an important supporting role in helping me think through the problem, explore design options, and speed up parts of development.
+However, all key decisions, validations, and final implementations were done by me to ensure the system is correct, safe, and aligned with real world behavior.